diffblue/cbmc/COMPILING.md

      ```
      xcode-select --install
      ```
-     You shoud also install [Homebrew](https://brew.sh), after which you can run `brew install cmake` to install CMake.
+     You should also install [Homebrew](https://brew.sh), after which you can run `brew install cmake` to install CMake.
    - On platforms where installing the Java Development Kit and Maven is difficult, you can avoid needing these dependencies by not building